NekohimeMusou/ffle-sheet-fvtt/README.md

 ## Prototype Notice

 This system is in a prototype state right now.
 Anything at all could change right now, and neither backward nor forward compatibility are guaranteed.
 I extremely don't recommend using this for actual play at the moment.
+If I do make something meant to be used, it'll most likely be a new one that's more robustly designed from the start.

 ## Installation